ZEllzey/ZoeE.-Bug-Facts/content/About.md

 My Name is Zoe Ellzey.
 I grew up near Austin Texas with my three sisters.
-My twin and I are the oldest of our sisters, _I am the younger of us two_._ I am engaged  and hoping to get married in October 2027.
+My twin and I are the oldest of our sisters, _I am the younger of us two_.
+I am engaged  and hoping to get married in October 2027.
 I love all things nature, and recently I have found that is especially bugs.

-I have been fascinated with moths, butterflies, and all insects and plan to fill this with information regarding many species, breeds, and information about the diversity of our planets smallest creatures.
+I have been fascinated with moths, butterflies, and all [[index |insects]] and plan to fill this with information regarding many species, breeds, and information about the diversity of our planets smallest creatures.